 - Communicate in code.
 Most codes are actually ciphers, strictly speaking.
 But no matter what you call them, using them will thrill a certain type of grandchild.
 Learn about six kinds of codes and ciphers that are suitable for grandparents and grandchildren to use.

-Another hint from Curly Grandma is to create a personalized signature that you use each time.
-Curly Grandma's is a little sketch of herself.
+Another way to make your letters special is to create a personalized signature that you use each time, perhaps incorporating a sketch or drawing.
 A signature salutation or stock phrases will also enhance your letters.
 Children love repetition.

 Some grandparents worry about their handwriting or their writing abilities.
 Don't stress!
 Just as your grandchildren do not expect every meal you prepare to be a gourmet feast, they won't expect your letters to be masterworks.
 Just like the foods that you prepare for them, your letters will be special because they were created by you.